Terms and Conditions: Data Maturity Matters Consortium

 By clicking "I Accept" or "Subscribe" on our website, you confirm that you:

-4. Acknowledge the intellectual property restrictions in Section 4
+• Acknowledge the Creative Commons licensing terms in Section 4

 Your membership application will not be processed without your acceptance of these Terms and Conditions via our website subscription process.